 The passage of time becomes difficult to estimate.
 They may have been following the edge of the lake for ten minutes or ten hours.
 The cheap torch Hamfrd carries burns down, and he tosses the spent shaft away.
 The cavern slips into an even deeper, brooding gloom, broken only by the eerie magical light from Mathos’s orb.

 They hear the soft whisper of tinkling water before they see the source.
 A few moments later, Hamfrd, at the front of the group, pauses, raises a hand to stop the others.
 An outcropping of stone bulges from the cavern wall across the walkway, blocking the path.
-Along its side, a steady trickle of water from somewhere above runs down the rock, and then flows through a narrow channel that has been worn over time across the ground.
+Along its side, a steady trickle of water from somewhere above runs down the rock and then flows through a narrow channel that has been worn over time across the strip of solid ground.
 The water below trembles where the flow dribbles over the edge and joins the lake.

 “Friends,” calls the big man, “it may be time to get wet.”

 “I’m not getting in that water,” mutters Scarlet, at the rear of the group.

 In front of her, Elaine leans close with a conspiratorial smile.
 “Little bit scared, huh?” she jokes.